 S+DX Over Line and Radio

 This is an example of S+DX working over landline (main) or radio (standby) often used in the UK Civil Defence network.
 Typically used on circuits between two Regional Government Headquarters (RGHQ), two ROC Group Headquarters or between a Local Authority Emergency Centre and its RGHQ.
-Providing an alternative path should a landline be affected by enemy action.
+A patching panel provides an alternative radio path for the telegraph S+DX should a landline be cut by enemy action.

 The switchboard has two speech circuits to the distant end, under normal conditions calls can be connected via either circuit.
 The links in the changeover panel normally connect the telegraph S+DX equipment into the circuit routed via the landline.